VAT may have been intended to be a simple tax – but it was ended up being exceedingly complex. The basic rule is, "If in doubt, please ask!"

 From 1 April 2000, all advertisements of any kind placed by the University of Dundee in any medium, including via the Internet, are eligible to be zero-rated by the supplier.
 Zero-rating also extends to the purchase of design and production services for the preparation of any advertisement (with the exception of advertisements on our own University website).

-The University, as a charity, may purchase certain goods and equipment at the zero rate of VAT when they are to be used for medical research, training, diagnosis or treatment.
+We all benefit from zero-rating when we buy basic food items or books – but the University, as a charity, may purchase certain goods and equipment at the zero rate of VAT when they are to be used for medical research, training, diagnosis or treatment.

 The goods that are eligible for relief are "medical, scientific, computer, video, sterilising, laboratory and refrigeration equipment for use in medical or veterinary research, training, diagnosis or treatment".